sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 | "deciembre"  | 531                 | 381                           | 71.75                       | 72.72                    |

-We see here that winter has the lowest percentage, and that spring and summer closely follow.
-In autumn 89,51% of the recipes are in season.
-When we zoom in on months, we see that Marzo (march) in particular could use some love (62,92%), followed by january, february, april are all close between 69 and 70%.
-Another trend is in summertime, where we see julio and august around the 71% as well.
+We see that winter has the lowest percentage of seasonal ingredients, with spring and summer only slightly higher.
+Autumn stands out with 89.51% of recipes in season.
+Looking at individual months, March is the lowest at 62.92%, followed by January, February, and April, all hovering between 69% and 70%.
+A similar dip appears in summer, with July and August both around 71%.

 </details>